Limerick county football team: Panel

+Note that Emmet Rigter, Danny Neville and Cillian Fahy's positions differ slightly in the team announcement from the Limerick Leader and the match report, which follows the RTÉ broadcast numbers.
+All numbers confirmed by live coverage of The Sunday Game, except 22 (Diarmuid Buckley of Father Casey's, in the Limerick Leader) is A Masterson on RTÉ (see 0:08:18 here).

 INJ Player has had an injury which has affected recent involvement with the county team.

 RET Player has since retired from the county team.

 WD Player has since withdrawn from the county team due to a non-injury issue.

-Jamie Lee was in New South Wales in 2020.